greatroboticslab/HumanoidRobotTrainingData/blip_baseline/README.md

 ## Scripts

-generate.py is used to generate a series of images from a given prompt file.
+generate.py (located in the scripts/ folder)  is used to generate a series of images from a given prompt file.
 The format for the command is:

+	conda activate blip3o
 	python generate.py model_path prompt_file

 The prompt file is a .txt file seperated by newlines for each prompt.